-The current macro-economic environment, and continued late breaking national television scatter advertising market in general, present uncertainties that could impact our results of operations, including the timing and amount of spending from our advertising clients and collections of accounts receivable.
-However, the impact to our business associated with these issues is mitigated somewhat due to factors including the growth in our advertising client base, the effectiveness of cinema advertising relative to other advertising mediums, and the effectiveness and increasing scale of our national network and the related increase in salable advertising impressions and Fathom live broadcast locations.
-During the third and fourth quarter of 2010, we added several new affiliate theatres to our national network including: Metropolitan Theatres Corporation, Great Escape Theatres and RC Theatres.
-In the first half of 2011 we have added Consolidated Theatres acquired by Regal in 2008, as well as several new affiliates including Rave Cinemas, LLC and Showplex Cinemas, Inc. During the third quarter of 2011 we will add Digital Cinema Destinations, Corp., VSS Southern Theatres and Coming Attractions.
-In total, these contracted new founding member and affiliate theatres that have joined or will join our network, are expected to add nearly 47 million new attendees on a full-year pro-forma basis, which we expect may result in up to 650 million new salable national advertising impressions.
-Our sales force either has integrated or will integrate these additional impressions into the advertising sales process during the remainder of 2011 and we expect that these attendees will then be additive to our revenue, operating income and cash flow.
-We are discussing network affiliate relationships with other theatre circuits that could be added during the remainder of 2011 or thereafter.
-We believe that the continued growth of our network will continue to strengthen our selling proposition and competitive positioning versus other national a
+The current macro-economic environment and its impact on the national television scatter advertising market in general, presents uncertainties that could impact our results of operations, including the timing and amount of spending from our national advertising clients.
+The impact to our business associated with these issues will be mitigated somewhat over time due to factors including the growth in our advertising client base, increasing scale of our national network and the related increase in salable advertising impressions, the effectiveness of cinema advertising relative to other advertising mediums, as well as the effectiveness, quality and number of Fathom programming events, and the number of live broadcast locations.

+Subsequent to the first half of 2011, we added several new affiliate theatres to our national network including: Ayrsley Theatre Operators, Cinema Supply Incorporated, Coming Attractions Theatres, Inc., Dickinson Theatres, Inc., Digital Cinema Destinations Corp., King Theatres Circuit LLC, Odyssey Entertainment, Inc. (CineMagic Theatres) and I.T.B.S.
+(Southeast Cinemas), Star Cinema Grill, Texas Cinemas, Corp.
+United Entertainment Corp and VSS Southern Theatres LLC, and in the third quarter of 2012 we have contracted to add Loeks Theatres (Celebration!
+Cinema), Inc. and O'Neil Entertainment Group and we are discussing network affiliate relationships with other theatre circuits that could be added during 2012 and in later years.
+In total, these contracted new founding member and affiliate theatres that have joined our network subsequent to the second half of 2011 are expected to add approximately 32 million new attendees on a full-year pro-forma basis, which we expect will result in approximately 448 million new salable national advertising impressions (assuming 14 national advertising units of 30 seconds each).
+Our sales force integrates these additional impressions into the advertising sales process as they are added to our network and thus these attendees will provide the opportunity to expand our revenue, operating income and cash flow in 2012 and beyond.
+We believe that the continued growth of our network will expand our national reach and geographic coverage to strengthen our selling proposition and competitive positioning versus other national and regional advertising platforms.

 Under the ESAs, up to 90 seconds of the FirstLook program can be sold to our founding members to satisfy their on-screen advertising commitments under their beverage concessionaire agreements.
-During 2011 and in 2010, we sold 60 seconds to our founding members.
-We expect to continue to sell 60 seconds of time to the founding members in the remainder of 2011 and for the foreseeable future.
+During 2012 and in 2011, we sold 60 seconds to our founding members.
+We expect to continue to sell 60 seconds of time to the founding members in the remainder of 2012 and for the foreseeable future.